Pfadfinder und Pfadfinderinnen Österreichs

 Pfadfinder und Pfadfinderinnen Österreichs (PPÖ; Austrian Boy Scouts and Girl Guides) is the largest Scouting and Guiding organization in Austria and the only one approved by World Association of Girl Guides and Girl Scouts (WAGGGS) and the World Organization of the Scout Movement (WOSM).
 The association claims more than 300 troops (local units) with more than 85,000 Scouts nationwide.
-WOSM and WAGGGS give quite smaller membership values for the PPÖ: 9,503 Scouts (as of 2013) and 10,508 Guides (as of 2003).
+WOSM and WAGGGS give quite smaller membership values for the PPÖ: 27,274 members in WOSM (as of 2021) and 10,508 members in WAGGGS (as of 2003).

 The badge of the PPÖ is dark red with a white combination of a fleur-de-lis and a trefoil, the symbols of WOSM and WAGGGS, respectively.
 In the center of the crest is a lighter red-and-white shield bearing the heraldic colors of Austria.
 The badges of both supranational organizations are also used.
 Male Scouts wear a purple WOSM logo on their uniforms, females wear the WAGGGS trefoil in the same position.

-The association is member of the Austrian National Youth Council.
+The association is a member of the Austrian National Youth Council.

 History

 Austrian Scouting was first established in 1909 in Austria-Hungary.
 In 1910, the first scout group – still in existence today – was founded in Wiener Neustadt.
 In 1912, Emmerich Teuber founded the first scout group in Vienna.
 The Catholic Church founded the Pfadfinderkorps Sankt Georg at the same time.
 First camps were held in 1913.

 As the movement spread, girls became part of it in 1913 and troops were founded all over the country.
 An umbrella organization, the Österreichischer Pfadfinderbund (ÖPB), was founded in April 1914 and included the Girl Guide movement.
 This organization had strong ties to Magyar Cserkészszövetség and Junák, which were independent Scout associations in Bohemia.
 After World War I, scouting re-developed independently in Slovenia and in other areas of the former Habsburg Empire.

 The ÖPB's programs expanded to include Cub Scouts in 1920 and Rovers in 1921.
 Austria's movement also gained international recognition as a founding member of WOSM during an international conference in 1922; it hosted another international conference in 1931 (in Baden bei Wien).
 The Girl Guides Association grew more prominent with the foundation of the Österreichischer Pfadfinderinnenbund, which was part of the national organization and was led by Marie Antoinette Hofmann; this was followed by an independent girls' association, formed in 1929, called Bund der Helferinnen.
 Austrian Scouts introduced Mother's Day to Austria, originally to honor the mother of the Bundespräsident at the time.

-In 1922 Catholic groups within the Österreichischer Pfadfinderbund united in the "Ring der St.Georgspfadfinder".
+In 1922, Catholic groups within the Österreichischer Pfadfinderbund united in the "Ring der St.Georgspfadfinder".
 In 1926 they left the Österreichischer Pfadfinderbund and founded the Österreichisches Pfadfinderkorps St.Georg, which also gained international recognition.
 9,410 Scouts (ÖPB: 3,000, ÖPK St.Georg: 6,410) were registered in 1,025 troops in 1937.